 3. Stop Pornography, Junk Food, Hook Up, and Other Pleasure Drugging Behaviors Regularly

 Wait what?!
 Don’t exit this article.

-…what does masturbating and sex have anything to do with changing my life around?
+…what does sex or junk food have anything to do with changing my life around?

 It does.
 Why?
 Let me put this in perspective for you.